Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

 To study the determinants of geometry, we estimate a multinomial regression:

-Here $\text{MFI}_i$ denotes whether the microfinance institution entered village $i$. $\text{Wealth}_i$ denotes a wealth index measure.\footnote{The \cite{banerjeegossip} dataset does not have consumption nor expenditure measures.
+where $m \in \{E, \mathbf{H}, \text{N/A}\}$. $\text{MFI}_i$ denotes whether the microfinance institution entered village $i$. $\text{Wealth}_i$ denotes a wealth index measure.\footnote{The \cite{banerjeegossip} dataset does not have consumption nor expenditure measures.
 So we utilize the score constructed from the first principle component of a number of household features that correlate with wealth in the village.
 This consists of access to private electricity, home ownership, quality of roofing material, and number of rooms in the household.} $\text{Inequality}_i$ is within-village standard deviation of wealth.\footnote{Specifically, we take the score from the first principle component of the within-village standard deviation of each of the constituent wealth measures.} Finally, $\text{Frac}_i = \alpha_U(1-\alpha_U)$ where $\alpha_U$ is the share of households that are of upper caste.
 The score is zero if society is perfectly homogenous and 1/4 for an even split.

-Figure~\ref{fig:mfifig} presents the results.
+The right three panels of Figure~\ref{fig:mfifig} present the results.
 We begin by looking at microfinance.
-We estimate $\hat{\beta}_{\text{MFI}}^H = -1.40$ ($p = 0.093$).
-This means that when a village receives microcredit, there is a 8.8\% decline in the probability of being hyperbolic relative to spherical.
+We estimate $\hat{\beta}_{\text{MFI}}^{\mathbf{H}} = -1.40$ ($p = 0.093$).
+This means that a village receiving microcredit is associated with an 8.8\% decline in the probability of being hyperbolic relative to spherical.
 In other work, \citep{banerjeecdj2016change}, we have shown that introducing microcredit has decreased density and also the number of triads in the network.
 Our analysis here demonstrates that the fundamental value of having friends in common itself \emph{increased} suggesting that the effects documented in our prior work came from shifts in node locations ($z_i$) and efforts of socializing ($\nu_i$) in the latent space, rather than changes in the relative value of closure which appears to have increased.

 We also find that wealthier villages are less likely to be hyperbolic relative to spherical.
-We estimate $\hat{\beta}_{\text{W}}^H = -1.02$ ($p = 0.098$).
+We estimate $\hat{\beta}_{\text{W}}^{\mathbf{H}} = -1.02$ ($p = 0.098$).
 This corresponds to a 8.4\% decline in the relative probability of being hyperbolic as compared to spherical.
 We do not find any significant relationship between wealth inequality nor caste fractionalization and geometry.